LaunchPadLab/lp-components/docs.md

 A component passed using `previewComponent` will receive the following props:

--   `value`: the current value of the input (an array of file objects)
+-   `file`: the current value of the input (an array of file objects)

 ### Parameters